a22106/Openai_API/README.md

-# Pius' Usage examples of Openai_API
+# Examples of Pius using the OpenAI API